 Growth of Confidence and Self-Respect: Leaders like Tilak, Aurobindo, and Bipin Chandra Pal urged nationalists to rely on the character and capacities of the Indian people, advocating for the involvement of the masses in the struggle for freedom.

-Growth of Education: Increased awareness due to education, alongside rising unemployment and underemployment, drew attention to poverty and the underdeveloped state of the economy under colonial rule.
+Growth of Education in India: Increased awareness due to education, alongside rising unemployment and underemployment, drew attention to poverty and the underdeveloped state of the economy under colonial rule.

-International Influences: The progress of Japan and defeats of European powers inspired Indians, demonstrating that economic and political progress was possible and inspiring nationalist movements worldwide.
+International Influences on Indian Nationalism: The progress of Japan and defeats of European powers inspired Indians, demonstrating that economic and political progress was possible and inspiring nationalist movements worldwide.

-Reaction to Westernisation: The new leadership felt the excessive westernisation and colonial designs aimed to submerge Indian national identity.
+Reaction to Westernisation in India: The new leadership felt the excessive westernisation and colonial designs aimed to submerge Indian national identity.
 Intellectuals like Swami Vivekananda and Bankim Chandra Chatterjee inspired nationalists with arguments highlighting the richness of Indian civilization.

-Dissatisfaction with Achievements of Moderates: Younger Congress members were dissatisfied with the moderate methods and achievements, leading to a shift towards more radical approaches.
+Dissatisfaction with Achievements of Moderates in Indian National Congress: Younger Congress members were dissatisfied with the moderate methods and achievements, leading to a shift towards more radical approaches.

-Existence of a Militant School of Thought: By the early 20th century, nationalist thinkers advocating a militant approach emerged, including:
+Existence of a Militant School of Thought in India: By the early 20th century, nationalist thinkers advocating a militant approach emerged, including:

 Raj Narain Bose